notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * **Replace**: Replaces the currently-selected match.
 (If no match is currently selected, it behaves like **Find Next** and just highlights the next match in the specified direction)
 * **Replace All**: Replaces all matches from the active location onward (following the **Backward direction** and **Wrap around** settings as appropriate).
-    * NOTE: for regular expressions, this will be equivalent to running the regular expression multiple times, which is _not_ the same as running with the /g global flag enabled that is available in some programming-languages' regular expression engines.
+    * NOTE: for regular expressions, this will be equivalent to running the regular expression multiple times, which is _not_ the same as running with the /g global flag enabled that is available in the regular expression engines of some programming-languages.
 * **Replace All in All Opened Documents**: same as **Replace All**, but goes through all the documents open in Notepad++, not just the active document.

-The above actions may be initiated via mouse by pressing the appropriate button, or via special Alt keycombinations.
-With focus on one of the Find dialog windows, press and release the Alt key.
+The above actions may be initiated via mouse by pressing the appropriate button, or via special `Alt` key combinations.
+With focus on one of the Find dialog windows, press and release the `Alt` key.
 This will cause Notepad++ to underline a single character in the text of *most* of the buttons.
 Pressing Alt and one of the underlined characters will be the same as pressing the same button with the mouse, i.e., the chosen action will be initiated.
 The Alt technique works for controls other than buttons as well, e.g., a checkbox control can be ticked/unticked via pressing its Alt key command.

 **Find Next** has a special way of being invoked by keyboard control.
 Pressing Enter when the Find dialog has input focus will initiate the **Find Next** command in the direction indicated by **Backward direction**.
 Pressing Shift+Enter when the Find dialog has input focus will run the **Find Next** in the ***opposite*** direction as that indicated by **Backward direction**.
 Hovering over the **Find Next** button with the mouse will, after a slight delay, pop up a tool tip indicating *Use Shift+Enter to search in the opposite direction* as a reminder of this capability.

 When a find-family function is invoked via the Search menu, toolbar, or keyboard combination, the word at the caret (or the selected text, if any) is automatically copied into the **Find what** edit box.
-This behavior is not disableable; it always happens.
+This behavior cannot be disabled; it always happens.
 To avoid this in a limited way, use the mouse ONLY to move input focus from an editing tab buffer to an already-open Find dialog, or make sure your caret is not "touching" a word and that there is no active selection when invoking the find-family command.
 Aside:  This auto-copy feature can be exploited to get multi-line data into the **Find what** edit box, something that it is not possible to do via only typing into the box.
 Simply select the multi-line text that you want to search for, and then call up the Find dialog via one of its functions.
 The selected text will appear as usual in the **Find what** box.
 The line-ending character(s) won't be visible, but they will be there and will be matched when a search/replace action is initiated.

 A valid **Find what** edit box entry length ranges from 1 to 2046 characters.
 A valid **Replace with** edit box entry length ranges from 0 to 2046 characters.
 Any text entered/pasted into these boxes beyond the 2046th character is simply ignored when an action is invoked.
 Note that a replacement operation with a zero-length **Replace with** box entry is effectively a deletion of the matched text.

 Selecting **Search Mode** of **Regular expression** will cause the **Match whole word only** option to become deselected and disabled.
 A possible workaround to allow doing this type of searches is to add `\b` to the beginning and end of your regular expression **Find what** text.

 The **Find what** and **Replace with** edit boxes have a dropdown arrow which allows the user to repeat searches conducted previously.
-The default number of search/replace terms retained is 10, but this may be changed by editing a configuration file.
+For a given run of Notepad++, the search history can grow rather large; when Notepad++ is exited, it only saves the last 10 items in the history by default; number of search/replace terms retained may be changed by editing the `config.xml` configuration file.
 The **Find in Files** tab's **Filters** and **Directory** text boxes have this "history" feature as well.
 This history can be activated by clicking on the down-arrow with the mouse, or by using the down (and/or up) keys -- be careful though, sometimes when editing a control with the history feature, a user will accidentally hit an up or down arrow key when they really mean to press left or right arrow; this unfortunately wipes out the search/replace expression (as those are edited most often) that was being worked on and replaces it with some different text from the history buffer.

 The **In selection** option will automatically be chosen by Notepad++ if a Find dialog window is opened when more than 1024 characters occur in the active selection.
 The selected text will also be placed in the **Find what** box.
 Running a **Count** or **Replace All** action without making other changes to the search parameters will result in *Count: 1 match* or *Replace All: 1 occurrence was replaced*, respectively, which is likely not what was intended.
 The proper resolution for this situation is to change the **Find what** text if the intention is to search within-selection, or deselect **In selection** if the intention is to search for a fairly long block of text.

 The status bar area of the Find dialog keeps the user informed of what occurred during an action.
 For example, it might say *Mark: 1 match* or *Find: Invalid regular expression*.
 Colors are used in the status bar for emphasis:  red for some sort of error; green or blue for various success or general information.

+**Important remark**: When the regular expression search mode is invoked, the red alert error message "Find: Invalid regular expression" appears **ONLY** when you hit the **Find Next** button.
+All other possible actions lead to simply notify you that no result occurs, whereas, in fact, your search regular expression is just malformed.
+So, always do a **Find Next** search first, to test the validity of your regular expression input.

 Notepad++ uses a flashing of the Find dialog window and the main Notepad++ window itself (when the Find dialog is not open) to indicate that search text has not been found (or possibly that a **Wrap around** in the search has occurred).
 In general, if a search results in no matches, and the Find dialog window is open, that window will flash briefly as a failure indication.
 If the Find dialog window is NOT open, and a failed search is initiated (e.g. via **Find Next** on the **Search** menu), the main Notepad++ window will flash briefly, again, as an indicator of the lack of success.
 With the Find dialog window closed, but with **Wrap around** previously activated, a search that causes a wrap at an end of the file to occur will also cause the Notepad++ main window to flash.
-In addition, the system error bell will sound if a **Find Next** or **Replace** action results in the **Find what** text not being encountered; the bell is not disableable.
+In addition, the system error bell will sound if a **Find Next** or **Replace** action results in the **Find what** text not being encountered; the bell cannot be disabled.

 If a search action is invoked by keyboard command with the Find dialog window open and input focus in the editing window, an unsuccessful search will result in input focus being changed to the Find window.
 Presumably, the user would want to conduct a different search at this point?

 *Disclaimer:*  It is Notepad++'s design intention to fulfill some basic searching/replacing capability.
 As such, Notepad++ searching is not infinitely flexible and capable of meeting all needs.
 For such power needs, please turn to external tools, some of which integrate well with Notepad++.
 Integrating well means that after such tools produce results, they can tell Notepad++ which files to open and which line and column numbers to move the caret to, in order to work with matched results.
-Examples of such power file/text searching tools might be:  "GrepWin", "PowerGREP", "Fileseek", "Everything" and many others.
+Examples of such power file/text searching tools might be:  "GrepWin", "PowerGREP", "FileSeek", "Everything" and many others.

 #### "Find result" Window